 Eating local delicacies is one of the fun things to do in Phoenix, Arizona.

-While you are there, be sure to try some of the best Mexican foods which made their way to the daily lives of the local community.
+While you are there, be sure to try some of the best Mexican foods which made their way into the daily lives of the local community.

 Some of these are guacamole, burritos, and tacos.